shettyg/ovn-mesos/README.md

 OVN CNI plugin.
 The OVN CNI plugin inturn will create a logical switch port in the provided logical_switch.
 It uses the passed container_id to name the logical_port.

+## Vagrant

+The repo comes with a simple vagrant to try out a basic installation.

 [INSTALL.rst]: http://docs.openvswitch.org/en/latest/intro/install
 [INSTALL.UBUNTU.md]: docs/INSTALL.UBUNTU.md